jkpm18/ShinyPractice/README.md

-### This is from Question number 1 at the end of Chapter 02 of Mastering Shiny by Hadley Wickham
+### From question number 1 at the end of Ch 02 of Mastering Shiny by Hadley Wickham

 Here's the link to the published app: https://kirkmason.shinyapps.io/shinyLab/